lowlighter/metrics/README.md

   }
 ```

-And pass `?pagespeed=1` in url when generating metrics.

 </details>

 #### 👨‍💻 Lines

-The *lines* plugin allows you to add the number of lines of code you added and removed across your repositories.
+The *lines* of code plugin allows you to compute the number of lines of code you added and removed across all of your repositories.
 ![Lines plugin](https://github.com/lowlighter/metrics/blob/master/.github/readme/imgs/plugin_lines.png)

 <details>